mjt-izadi/Numerical-Solution-to-Kernel-PDEs/README.md

 This repository is an implementation of a numerical method proposed by [Jadachowski *et el.* (2012)](https://doi.org/10.3182/20120215-3-AT-3016.00141) to approximate the solution of the kernel PDE.

+See [Notes](/notes.md) for a description of the approach and a few examples.

 <p align="center">
   <img src="Figures/kernel_contour.png" alt="kernel contour"/>
 </p>